How to Get Rid of Bedbugs

 Wash everything that’s washable in the hottest water it can take (120°F or higher), and dry at the hottest setting possible.
 Have carpets and rugs professionally cleaned.

 Now you can take on any remaining bugs.
-Pest control services use a variety of pesticides to zap bedbugs, but since they have to treat surfaces where skin exposure occurs, they most commonly apply pyrethroids and isopropyl alcohol.
+Pest control services use a range of pesticides, but since they have to treat surfaces where skin exposure occurs, they most commonly apply pyrethroids and isopropyl alcohol.
 The alcohol kills bugs on contact and evaporates quickly, leaving minimal residue.
 The drawback: Without any residue, the agent won’t stick around long enough to kill the bedbugs that survived the previous treatment.
 But even one treatment should knock a bedbug infestation down to manageable levels; and since its dehydrating effect also affects bedbug eggs, repeated treatments, along with washing and vacuuming, should eventually eliminate them.